SDarkra1/FineCFG/README.md

 -My own custom engineer scripts that use the weapon switch script as a base.

+-Minigun Toggle Script for the Heavy.

+-Medic auto-healing script.

 -My own custom spectator script for viewing STV or POV demos, useful for doing demo reviews.

 -A binds reset script, so you can set custom binds across all your classes without them interfering with eachother.